reframejs/reframe/docs/customization-manual.md

 and you can use Reframe with a custom Repage instance.

 To do so,
-and as shown in the example bellow, we export a `getRepageInstance` function that returns the Repage instance we want to use in a `reframe.config.js` file.
+and as shown in the example below, we export a `getRepageInstance` function that returns the Repage instance we want to use in a `reframe.config.js` file.